 Lying 65km to the west of Hong Kong, Macau is a city of duality.
-Its fortresses, churches and the food of its former Portuguese colonial masters speak to a uniquely Mediterranean style on the China coast, intermixed with alleys, temples and shrines.
-On the other hand, it’s also the ‘Vegas of the East’ – the Special Administrative Region of Macau is the only place in China where gambling is legal.
+Its fortresses, churches and the culinary traditions of its former Portuguese colonial masters speak to a uniquely Mediterranean style on the China coast.
+These are intermixed with the customs, alleys, temples and shrines of its Chinese heritage.
+On the other hand, the Special Administrative Region (SAR) of Macau is the ‘Vegas of the East’, the only place in China where gambling is legal.

-Taipa was once two islands that became joined together by silt from the Pearl River.
-Reclamation has succeeded in doing the same thing to Taipa and Coloane.
+Taipa was once two islands that were slowly joined together by silt from the Pearl River.
+A similar physical joining has happened to Taipa and Coloane because of land reclamation from the sea.
+The new strip of land joining the two islands is known as Cotai (from Co-loane and Tai-pa).
 Taipa has rapidly urbanised and it’s hard to imagine that just a few decades ago it was an island of duck farms and boat yards.
 The small island of Coloane was a haven for pirates until 1910.
 Today it retains Macau’s old way of life, though luxurious villas are finding their way onto the island.